kajzerkasia/FilmwebScraper/README.md

 # FilmwebScraper

-### A simple web scraper that download titles and ratings of movies from filmweb.pl
+### A simple web scraper that download titles and ratings of top rated movies from filmweb.pl

 ### With this app you can scrape movies from: